sabashahbaz/Harry_vs_Dementor/README.md

 python -m pip install -U pygame==2.5.0 --user
 ```

-## How to Play

-How to Play:
+## How to Play:
+Run the game by executing the main script.

 Arrow Left: Move Harry left
 Arrow Right: Move Harry right
+Arrow Up: Move Harry up
+Arrow Down: Move Harry down

 Left Shift: Shoot spells
-Installation:

-Ensure you have Python (version X.X or later) installed.
-Install the Pygame library using pip install pygame.
-Clone this repository or download the source code.
-Run the game by executing the main script.

-## Dependencies
+## Dependencies:

 The game relies on the following libraries:

 - Pygame: A web application framework for building interactive web applications with Python.

-## Contributions
+## Contributions:

 Contributions to the game are welcome!
 If you'd like to add features, fix bugs, or enhance the gameplay, feel free to fork this repository and create a pull request.

-## Acknowledgments
+## Acknowledgments:

 This game was inspired by the magical world of Harry Potter and created using the Pygame library, a fantastic tool for game development in Python.